grantbow/fit/FAQ.md

 # FAQ

 Q: Why would you use this?
 A: Different people may have different reasons.
-You can bootstrap project management of something you're working on without any dependencies on external software.
+Bootstrapping project management without needing any external software dependencies is valuable.
    Working offline has advantages.
 You use whatever tools you want (SublimeText, notepad, ed, cat, vim..) to manage issues and not be locked into any vendor-specific tracking software.
 You keep track of things you need to do on as granular a level as you want locally without management complaining about the number of tickets.
 You follow this convention and keep your issues alongside your code in the same repo.
 You can trivially define your own extensions/conventions to add to this since arbitrary files are permited.

-Q: Why change the name from PMIT to FIT?
+Q: Why change the name from PMIT to [FIT](FIT.md)?

 A: bug is the program written in Go.
-PMIT is the old name.
-   FIT is the new name for the system that stores the issues.
+PMIT is the old name of the storage system.
+[FIT](FIT.md) is the new name for the system that stores the issues.
 Dave MacFarlane (driusan) created bug and PMIT.
+The combination of flat files with git is fantastic.

+   Several assumptions are built into bug and PMIT that do not meet some of my needs.
+Therefore I have extended this version by writing or rewriting code to handle things a little differently, trying to retain compability.
+The original bug repository assumes deleting issues is ok.
+It assumes tags do not need values, only true/false present/not present is enough.
+It uses a tags subdirectory.
+It assumes four "tags" need values: Status, Priority, Milestone and Identifier.
+These four are hard coded.

    Despite the intended meaning, I feel the word "poor" in PMIT is too negative.
 The program binary can be called by any name using using aliases.